AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 The following example shows this effect: yellow, green, and cyan are more colorful than any other color at higher lightness!
 Blue, purple, magenta, and red are much more subdued.
 The reverse is also valid: blue, purple, magenta, and red are more vibrant in darker tones.

-<br>Note that dark orange with high chroma does not exist: it turns brown!
+<br>Note that dark orange with high chroma does not exist: that is what we call brown!
+The same is valid for yellow: mixing that color with black also turns brownish.

 ![lch-lightness-examples-png]